 When choosing our flights we knew we wanted to make the most of the opportunity to see a slice of another country.
 That meant looking for a layover that allowed enough time for us to leave the airport, in a country that didn’t have a hefty visa process.
 It just so happens we stumbled across what must have been the perfect layover for us; We want to help you make the most of this fantastic location so you can fully enjoy your long layover in Guangzhou too.

 We flew with China Southern Airlines.
 Firstly because their prices were fairly cheap.
-Secondly because they offered a 14 hour-long layover in Guangzhou.
-What we wasn’t expecting was the huge amount of free extras we were offered upon arrival, like a 24 hour metro card completely free! (read my quick review on China Southern Airlines to find out what else they gave us!)
-So my first tip would be to check the airlines website – like we should have done – to see what else they have to offer, and to make sure you don’t miss out… like we nearly did.
+Secondly, because they offered a 14 hour-long layover in Guangzhou.
+What we weren’t expecting was the huge amount of free extras we were offered upon arrival, like a 24-hour metro card completely free! (read my quick review on China Southern Airlines to find out what else they gave us!)
+So my first tip would be to check the airline’s website – like we should have done – to see what else they have to offer, and to make sure you don’t miss out… like we nearly did.
 We highly recommend China Southern if you really want to make the most of your layover.

 Note; we did carry on only, so if you’re taking checked luggage you’ll need to double-check that your bags will be transported to the next plane for you.
 This varies with each airline.